Welcome to our superannuation hub

 We get it, the word 'fund' is everywhere: 'My retirement funds are in the balanced fund managed by my super fund.'
 It’s like a fund overload!
 So, let’s clear up the confusion.

-Pyramid infographic showing the difference between super funds, investment options and investments.
+Infographic showing the difference between super funds, investment options and investments - plus their relationship to each other.

 Main types of super funds